mac-a-r0ni/liveslak/README.txt

 The 'setup2hd' program has some capabilities that the original Slackware 'setup' lacks:
   * It will launch fdisk/gdisk if you forgot to create Linux partitions in advance;
+  * It will optionally install a firewall for which the configuration is based on your answers to a few questions;
   * It will allow you to create a regular user account and set its password;
   * It will prompt you to set the root password in a graphical dialog.